-If you want to get a different perspective of Berlin and its sights, how about getting up there and seeing the German capital from a bird's eyes perspective?
-Take your pick from these unique places for a stunning view of Berlin's cityscape.
+If you want to get a different perspective of Berlin and its sights, how about really getting up there and seeing the German capital from a bird's eyes perspective?
+Take your pick from these unique places for a stunning view of the Berlin cityscape.

 01 of 06

 The TV Tower is Berlin’s highest building (1,207 ft) and visible throughout all central districts.
 Nicknamed Telespargel ("tele-asparagus"), the TV Tower was built in the former GDR between 1965 and 1969.
-An elevator takes you up to the silver-tilted sphere, where you find a viewing platform as well as a little rotating cafe with a charming 70s atmosphere.
+An elevator takes you up to the silver-tiled sphere, where you find a viewing platform and a little rotating cafe with a charming 70s atmosphere.
 On clear days, your can see as far as 26 miles.

 02 of 06

 The Reichstag, the traditional seat of the German Parliament, is adorned with a modern glass dome, which offers a look into the parliamentary proceedings as well as panoramic views of the Berlin skyline.
 Come here in the late afternoon or evening: The lines to get in will be shorter, and the view at sunset is spectacular.
 On top of the Reichstag, you’ll also find a restaurant with a rooftop garden, which offers breakfast, lunch and dinner at reasonable prices—sweeping views included.

 The slender Victory Column in the midst of Berlin’s park Tiergarten is a 230 feet high monument, commemorating Prussia’s victory over France in 1871.
 The column is topped by the golden statue of goddess Victoria, fondly called Goldelse ("Golden Elsi") by the locals.
 You have to climb 285 steep stairs to get to the open-air viewing platform set right below the giant goddess, but you’ll be rewarded with a breathtaking vista of the surrounding park and Berlin.